 After the agency investigated the report of abuse or neglect, it was determined that your parents/guardians were not able to keep you safe and court involvement was needed.
-A petition was filed with the court and a hearing held where everyone involved explained his or her view.
+A petition was filed with the court and a hearing held where everyone involved explained their view.
 Your parents may have agreed or not agreed with the agency that there was a problem in your home.
 If the judge determined it was not in your best interest to return home at the time, one of the temporary care options below may have been chosen.
 These options can change during the course of your out-of-home care.

-Kinship Caregiver: A family member may have been chosen for you to live with after you were removed from your home.
-This family member will take care of you and is responsible for you while you live with him or her.

-Foster Home: Foster parents are licensed through the state to have children and youth live with them.
-Your foster home should be a safe place where you feel comfortable living.

-Group Home: Group homes have several young people living together under one roof.
-There are adults who work at the home to take care of the youth.

-Residential Care: Residential care centers have several young people living together and professionals who provide services.
-Residential centers may offer services for young people suffering from depression, substance abuse, or health, behavioral, or mental health challenges.

-Emergency Shelters: Emergency shelters are only for emergency situations to protect young people.
+- Kinship Caregiver A family member may have been chosen for you to live with after you were removed from your home.
+This family member will take care of you and is responsible for you while you live with them. - Foster Home Foster parents are licensed through the state to have children and youth live with them.
+Your foster home should be a safe place where you feel comfortable living. - Group Home Group homes have several young people living together under one roof.
+There are adults who work at the home to take care of the youth. - Residential Care Residential care centers have several young people living together and professionals who provide services.
+Residential centers may offer services for young people suffering from depression, substance abuse, or health, behavioral, or mental health challenges. - Emergency Shelters Emergency shelters are only for emergency situations to protect young people.
 Young adults are not meant to live in emergency shelters for very long.

-For information about regulations governing the various types of placement facilities, please see pages 19-21.
+For information about regulations governing the various types of placement facilities, please see pages 10-11.